rubelw/cloudformation-validator/README.rst

 Installation
 ------------

-cfn_validator is on PyPI so all you need is:
+cloudformation_validator is on PyPI so all you need is:

 .. code-block:: console